 Mafia Island has the best snorkeling and diving in Tanzania!
 Whale sharks are very common and swimming with them is actually pretty affordable ($60 w/Afro Whale Shark Safari).

 If you can, try to book a dhow to pay a visit to the beautiful lagoon and visit the surrounding islands: Chole, Bwejuu, Jimbondo, and Juani.
-Snorkeling in these places is excellent as well.

 Off the Beaten Path in Tanzania

 Some of the best places in Tanzania are way out in the middle of nowhere!
 Backpacking to Tanzania’s farthest corners can be extremely rewarding and chances are you’ll be the only mizunga (white person) for miles.
 Sounds adventurous, right?

 Below is a list of Tanzania’s most worthwhile off-the-beaten-path destinations.
 The journey to these will be long (Swahili time will be in full effect!), the destinations themselves will sometimes be rough, and the locals will look at you funny.